-The transducer body can be strapped with cable ties or tape.
-Campbell Scientific offers cable ties that can be used to secure and strain relief the cable.
+Secure the body using cable ties or tape.
+A Heyco cable grip can also be used to secure the transducer to a PVC pipe; see Heyco cable grip (p.
+12) for more information.
+Secure and strain relief the cable using cable ties or the split mesh cable grip.
 If installing in a well, fasten the cable to the well head.